SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 * ensuring universal access to sexual and reproductive health
 * ensuring reproductive rights

 The conferences mentioned in the target text relates to sexual and reproductive health in general, and with indicator 5.6.2 relating to both women and men, the interpretation of this target is not restricted to cover just women and girls.
-Topics and aspects of sexual and reproductive health is based on the mentioned conferences <a href="#f3hb">(ICPD, 1994) and </a> <a href="#f4hb">(UN Women, 2015)</a> and also related SDGs (i.e. 3.7).
+Topics and aspects of sexual and reproductive health is based on the mentioned conferences <a href="#f3hb">(ICPD, 1994)</a> and <a href="#f4hb">(UN Women, 2015a)</a> and also related SDGs (i.e. 3.7).

+This query consists of 2 phrases:

 #### Phrase 1
 This phrase covers ensuring access to sexual and reproductive health as mentioned in the conference documents.
 The structure is *sexual or reproductive health + equity/access + action*